shinjoo95/shinjoo95/README.md

 ### Hi there 👋, my name is Jooyong
 #### I wanna be a Front-End Developer

-Skills: HTML / CSS / JS / REACT
+Skills: HTML / CSS / JS / VUE.JS

 - 🔭 I’m currently working on this page.
-- 🌱 I’m currently learning HTML / CSS / JS / REACT
+- 🌱 I’m currently learning HTML / CSS / JS / VUE.JS
 - 📫 How to reach me: shinjoo95@naver.com